phenixphp/phenix-docs/src/guide/filesystem.md

 ### Files

-Likewise you can check if a path corresponds to a file:
+Likewise, you can check if a path corresponds to a file:

 ```php
 use Phenix\Facades\File;